 Memory is not always reliable.
 So while designing, assist users by creating experiences that rely on recognition and not recall.
 Don’t expect your users to remember things from one page to another.
 Provide user assistance where possible and an undo option to reduce user frustration when they make mistakes.

 12) Psychology of Persuasion:

-Influencing others is a science of human behavior that can be used to help improve the success of your business.
+Influencing others is a science of human behaviour that can be used to help improve the success of your business.
 Users need to be convinced before taking action on any website.
-To gain and maintain satisfied users,the Psychology of Persuasion can be one of the most powerful approaches.
+To gain and maintain satisfied users, the Psychology of Persuasion can be one of the most powerful approaches.

 ii)Authority: The principle of authority says most of us realize we can’t be experts at everything.
 Our best bet is to rely on the testimony of experts.

-iii)Consistency: This law is about the behavior of people where they want to be consistent in their decision making process.
+iii)Consistency: This law is about the behaviour of people where they want to be consistent in their decision-making process.

 iv)Scarcity: The principle of scarcity says that if it’s limited, people want it more.
 If there are fewer people who will get it is more intriguing people.

 v)Liking: You are more likely to agree to requests made by the people you like.
 People agree and follow others that are similar to them in terms of interests, opinions, personality and other traits.